 Our net income could be adversely affected in the event of a downturn in the business, or the bankruptcy or insolvency, of any anchor store or anchor tenant.
 Anchor tenants generally occupy large amounts of square footage, pay a significant portion of the total rents at a property and contribute to the success of other tenants by drawing significant numbers of customers to a property.
 The closing of one or more anchor stores at a property could adversely affect that property and result in lease terminations by, or reductions in rent from, other tenants whose leases may permit termination or rent reduction in those circumstances or whose own operations may suffer as a result.
-We have been experiencing higher levels of anchor vacancy and expect this will persist over the next few years while we are actively releasing vacant space, and in some cases, redeveloping the shopping center.
-As of December 31, 2017, our anchor tenant space is 98.1% leased and 96.5% occupied.
-We also have seen an overall decrease in the number of tenants available to fill anchor spaces.
+We continue to see higher levels of anchor turnover and closings in some markets, which has caused an oversupply of larger retail spaces.
 Therefore, tenant demand for certain of our anchor spaces may decrease and as a result, we may see an increase in vacancy and/or a decrease in rents for those spaces that could have a negative impact to our net income.
+As of December 31, 2018, our anchor tenant space is 97.6% leased and 96.9% occupied.